acend/infrastructure/README.md

 4. controlplane node 2 & 3 joins the cluster using the same token and they have set `server: https://${lb_address}:9345` in the config file to join the existing cluster.
 5. Provision and join the agent nodes using the same token.
 They also have set `server: https://${lb_address}:9345` to join the existing cluster.

-### Flux bootstrap & configuration
+### ArgoCD bootstrap & configuration

-Terraform deploys the `GitRepository` resource pointing to this repository and one `Kustomization` resource which will deploy all resources in `deploy/bootstrap`.
-The `deploy/bootstrap` folder contains more `Kustomization` resources to deploy all our applications.
-An application can be deployed using plain Kubernetes resource files or from `HelmRepository` with a `HelmRelease`.
-See [Manage Helm Releases](https://fluxcd.io/flux/guides/helmreleases/) in the flux documentation.
-Currently most of our applications are deployed using a Helm chart.
+Terraform deploys a ArgoCD `Application` resource pointing to this repository which will deploy all resources from `deploy/bootstrap`.
+The `deploy/bootstrap` folder contains more ArgoCD `Applications` resources to deploy all our applications.
+An application can be deployed using plain Kubernetes resource files or from Kustomize, or from Helm Charts.
+See [ArgoCD Documentation](https://argo-cd.readthedocs.io/en/stable/user-guide/application_sources/) for details

 ### Cluster access